sclorg/s2i-ruby-container/2.2/README.md

 To set these environment variables, you can place them as a key value pair into a `.sti/environment` file inside your source code repository.

+* **RUN_TEST**

+    This variable allows you to define a command used to execute the test suite as part of the "assemble" process.
+Setting this to `rake test` will execute this command after all dependencies are successfully installed.
+    Note that all environment variables specified for the build (`assemble`) are passed to the command defined in `RUN_TEST`.

 * **RACK_ENV**

     This variable specifies the environment where the Ruby application will be deployed (unless overwritten) - `production`, `development`, `test`.